Emergency supplies, protection and hope for Afghanistan. We show which organisations you can support to help Afghanistan

 2. Defend Afghan Women's Rights

-With the initiative Defend Afghan Women's Rights use the NGO HÁWAR.help and I baked the Center for Foreign Feminist Policy share their reach to collect donations for Afghan women's rights organizations and to provide political research for a human rights-based foreign policy.
+With the Defend Afghan Women's Rights initiative, the NGO HÁWAR.help and the Center for Foreign Feminist Policy share their reach to collect donations for Afghan women's rights organizations and to provide political research for a human rights-based foreign policy.
 Since women's rights activists, journalists, politicians and artists in particular are in acute danger due to the Taliban, this is now more important than ever.

 Donations go directly to women's rights organizations in Afghanistan.
 For evacuation, on-site support or for a restart in a safe third country.
 Commitment to the initiative means supporting human rights that are uncompromisingly harmonized with foreign policy and diplomacy.
 Safe and sustainable.